Towards a constructive framework for control theory: Selector theorems

 Selector theorems refer to extraction of ordinary functions (called \textit{selectors}) out of set-valued functions and are ubiquitous in control engineering, especially in constructing system trajectories in cases when the right-hand side of the system description is time- or state-discontinuous.
 In particular, Filippov solutions, which are often standard to describe system trajectories in such cases \eg in sliding mode systems \cite{levant2016discretization}, are constructed essentially using measurable selectors \cite{Aubin2012-diff-incl}.
 For a dynamical system described by a differential inclusion $\D x \in F(t, x(t)), x(0)=x_0$, where $F$ is a set-valued map \eg the Filippov map, trajectories can be constructed, under certain conditions on $F$, via iterations of the kind $x_{i+1}(t) = x_0 + \int_a^t v_i(\tau) \diff \tau$ with $v$s being measurable selectors extracted from $F(\bullet, x_i( \bullet ))$.
 Selectors are also used in optimal control problems, including dynamic programming, viability theory, robust stabilization and related fields.
 Aubin \cite{Aubin2011-viab-thr} stressed that the selector theorems were not constructive and so there is no actual algorithm to compute selectors.
 It turns out that under certain conditions on the respective set-valued functions, continuous selectors can actually be found constructively \cite[Chapter~4]{Waaldijk1996-intuit-top}.

 Recently, we showed that extraction of measurable selectors could also be made constructive \cite{Osinenko2018-constr-sel-thm}.
 Whereas the full details can be found in the related work, let us outline the result in this section.
-First, fix a compact $\X \in \R^n$ and let a \textit{block} be a not necessarily non-empty (closed) hyperrectangle with rational vertices in $\R^n$.
+Let a \textit{block} be a not necessarily non-empty (closed) hyperrectangle with rational vertices in $\R^n$.
 Let unions of blocks be called \textit{generalized blocks}.
-For a generalized block $\B = \bigcup_i \B_i$, if any block $A \in \B$ is inside finitely many $\B_i$s, $\B$ is called locally finitely enumerable (or just finitely enumerable, if $\B$ is finite as a sequence).
+For a generalized block $\B = \bigcup_i \B_i$, if any block $A \in \R^n$ intersects with only finitely many $\B_i$s, $\B$ is called \textit{locally finitely enumerable} (or just finitely enumerable, if $\B$ is finite as a sequence).
 Notice, when dealing with $\B = \bigcup_i \B_i$, we always assume the underlying sequence $\{\B_i\}_i$ be available.
 If $\B$ is locally finitely enumerable and $\{\B_i\}_i$ are disjoint, the generalized block is called proper.
-For a generalized block $\B = \bigcup_i \B_i$ define a map $\mu(\B) \triangleq \sum_i \mu(\B_i)$ where $\mu(\B_i)$ is the volume of the respective hyperrectangle (notice the map $\mu$ generalizes the definition \cite[Chapter~6]{Ye2011-SF}, and thus is not treated as the classical Lebesque measure).
+Let $\B = \bigcup_i \B_i$ be a locally finitely enumerable generalized block, and $A$ be a block.
+Define a map $\mu_A(\B) \triangleq \sum_i \mu(\B_i \cap A )$ where $\mu(\B_i \cap A)$ is the volume of the respective hyperrectangle (possibly empty) resulting from the intersection.
+Notice the map $\mu$ generalizes the definition \cite[Chapter~6]{Ye2011-SF}, and thus is not treated as the classical Lebesgue measure.